 “We do not expect harmful levels of radiation to reach the United States, whether it is the West Coast, Hawaii, Alaska or U.S. territories in the Pacific.
 That is the judgment of our Nuclear Regulatory Commission and many other experts.”

 Regardless, many US residents are beginning to take potassium iodide tablets as a counter-measure against any potential radiation exposure.
 It is important to understand what this measure actually does to the body.
 Potassium iodide tablets specifically saturate the thyroid gland with iodine in an effort to keep it from taking up any radiative iodine that may be present in the body.
 Health officials warn potassium iodide can pose its own risks if misused.
 State health officials don’t know how many people are preventatively taking potassium iodide, but they strongly discourage taking the medicine.
-It carries its own side effects, especially for people who have allergies to iodine, shellfish or who have thyroid problems.
+It carries its own side effects, especially for people who have allergies to iodine, shellfish or have thyroid problems.
 Donn Moyer of the Washington State Department of Health stated to Reuters:

 “People should not take it anywhere in North America for the things that are happening in Japan.”